Z-TA/zen-viewer/README.md

-Terrible written images/gifs and videos(sometimes lol) visualizer.
+Terribly written images/gifs and videos(sometimes lol) visualizer.
 It works for what I need so...

 # TODO